 HSV is usually transmitted during delivery through an infected maternal genital tract.
 Transplacental transmission of virus and hospital-acquired spread from one neonate to another by hospital personnel or family may account for some cases.
 Mothers of neonates with HSV infection tend to have newly acquired genital infection, but many have not had symptoms at the time of delivery.

-Manifestations generally occur between the 1st and 3rd wk of life but rarely may not appear until as late as the 4th wk.
+Manifestations generally occur between the 1st and 3rd weeks of life but rarely may not appear until as late as the 4th week.
 Neonates may present with local or disseminated disease.
 Skin vesicles are common with either type, occurring in about 70% overall.
-Neonates with no skin vesicles usually present with localized CNS disease.
+Neonates with no skin vesicles usually present with localized central nervous system (CNS) disease.
 In neonates with isolated skin or mucosal disease, progressive or more serious forms of disease frequently follow within 7 to 10 days if left untreated.

 Neonates with disseminated disease and visceral organ involvement have hepatitis, pneumonitis, disseminated intravascular coagulation, or a combination, with or without encephalitis or skin disease.

 Other signs, which can occur singly or in combination, include temperature instability, lethargy, hypotonia, respiratory distress, apnea, and seizures.

 Rapid diagnosis by viral culture or HSV PCR is essential.
 The most common site of retrieval is skin vesicles.
 The nasopharynx, eyes, rectum, blood, and cerebrospinal fluid should also be tested.
 In some neonates with encephalitis, virus is present only in the CNS.
 Diagnosis of neonatal HSV also can be made by immunofluorescence of lesion scrapings, particularly with use of monoclonal antibodies, and electron microscopy.